Longton railway station: Facilities

 Like most stations on the line, the station is unstaffed and facilities are limited.
-There are no ticket issuing facilities at the station and the full range of tickets can be purchased on board the train at no extra cost.
+There is, however, a ticket machine at road level.

 There is a small cycle rack at the entrance to the station as well as a chargeable car park.

 Step free access is not available to either of the platforms at Longton.

 Services

 All services at Longton are operated by East Midlands Railway.

 On weekdays and Saturdays, the station is generally served by an hourly service westbound to Crewe via Stoke-on-Trent and eastbound to Newark Castle via Derby and Nottingham.
 During the late evenings, services terminate at Nottingham instead of Newark Castle.

 On Sundays, the station is served by an hourly service between Crewe and Derby only although no trains operate before 14:00.